oracle/weblogic-kubernetes-operator/site/config-overrides.md

     * See the `public-address` stanza in  [Override template samples](#override-template-samples) below for an example.
 * When overriding `config.xml`:
   * The XML namespace (`xmlns:` in the XML) must be exactly as specified in [Override template schemas](#override-template-schemas).
-    * For example, use `d:` to reference `config.xml` beans and attributes, `f:` for `add` and `replace` `domain-fragment` verbs, and `s:` to reference the situational config schema.
+    * For example, use `d:` to reference `config.xml` beans and attributes, `f:` for `add` and `replace` `domain-fragment` verbs, and `s:` to reference the situational configuration schema.
-  * Avoid specifying the domain name stanza, as this may cause some overrides to be ignored (for example, server template scoped overrides).
+  * Avoid specifying the domain name stanza, as this may cause some overrides to be ignored (for example, server-template scoped overrides).
 * When overriding modules:
   * It is a best practice to use XML namespace abbreviations `jms:`, `jdbc:`, and `wldf:` respectively for JMS, JDBC, and WLDF (diagnostics) module override files.